Currently available for £749.99 from SportsDirect.com

 Although we could be hard-pressed to think of one singular area where the ZR11 truly exceeds expectation, it is a good all-rounder.
 If you’re after a machine that has features jam-packed into a nice looking treadmill, we recommend you give your eyes a treat and check out the Reebok ZR11.

 Nice big rollers and good cushioning make the Reebok ZR11 a respectable choice.
 It's got a good range of workouts too.
 The major disappointment is the level of the incline on maximum setting as it's not all that steep.
-If you're considering this, it'd be worth having a look at the DKN EzRun treadmill offers a true 12% incline at a lower price .
-Another machine to consider from Reebok themselves would be the Jet 200 which has a similar deck size and is a fair bit lowered priced!
+If you're considering this, it'd be worth having a look at the DKN EzRun treadmill which offers a true 12% incline and a higher top speed, at a substantially lower price.

 Reebok ZR11 Specifications